Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 Add a Default.cshtml file under Views/Shared/Components/FormSection.
 This replaces the default template of the widget.

-In it we build the tailwind classes using a custom Tag helper.

-## ColumnClassTagHelper:

-The tag helper has 3 properties:
-* GridSize (the number of grid columns in the system - 12 for example)
-* AddtionalClass (all additional classes, set to the column, for example from the property editor's advanced view)
-* CssColsPerRowCol  (number of grid coluimns per row column) which we'll pass through the section template.

-We pass those as attributes of the div element that represend the column wrapper.

-One thing to keep in mind is that property names in tag helpers follow pascall case naming convention in the class, but kebap case when used in the html.

-General information about tag helpers can be found here: https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro?view=aspnetcore-3.1

 ## appsettings.json Styling documentation
 - used to configure preferred css classes for different styling options